-The Department will report to the Commission, on a quarterly basis, the status of sub-allocations made to the local agencies.
-The Department will adjust the sub-allocations for any contract award cost savings and will reflect those cost savings in subsequent quarterly reports.
+The Department will report to the Commission, on a semi-annual basis, the status of sub-allocations made to the local agencies.
+The Department will adjust the sub-allocations for any contract award cost savings and will reflect those cost savings in subsequent semi-annual reports.